Rotterdam, New York

 Rotterdam is a town in Schenectady County, New York, United States.
 The population was 30,523 at the 2020 census.

-The town of Rotterdam is in the south-central part of the county.
+Rotterdam is in the south-central part of the county.
 It was founded in 1661 by Dutch settlers, who named it after the city of Rotterdam in the Netherlands, where many immigrants last touched European grounds.
 The town borders the city of Schenectady.

 History

 Situated near the eastern end of New York State's Heritage Corridor at what is known as the "Gateway to the West", the town of Rotterdam is closely linked with the early development of Schenectady.
 At that time the present town of Rotterdam served as the outlying farmlands and wood lots for the settlers.
 With few exceptions, these settlers made their homes in the stockade in Schenectady but went to their farmlands during the daytime.

 The lands now known as Rotterdam became Schenectady's third ward when that city was incorporated in 1798.
 Rotterdam retained that status when the county of Schenectady was chartered in 1809.
 During this period, a council of aldermen and assistants from each of the four wards governed the city of Schenectady.
 In May 1819, the city council recommended that the third and fourth wards be separated out as towns, and on December 31, a petition to the state legislature was drafted.
 The legislation was passed on April 14, 1820, the final day of the legislative session, creating the town of Rotterdam.

-White dish U.S.A.
-BICENTENNIAL TOWN OF ROTTERDAM, N.Y.
-1776-1976 with black coat of arms and cityscapes.

-Founded as a 'first class town' in 1942, Rotterdam has since adopted the Old World Rotterdam coat of arms along with the motto Sterker door Strijd (Stronger through Effort).
-By diligently applying this motto, Rotterdam faces the future with confidence.
+Designated as a town of the first class in 1942, Rotterdam has since adopted the Old World Rotterdam coat of arms along with the motto Sterker door Strijd (Stronger through Effort).

 The Dellemont-Wemple Farm was added to the National Register of Historic Places in 1973, and the Enlarged Double Lock No. 23, Old Erie Canal in 2008.